Berdoulf History, Family Crest & Coats of Arms

 - Origins Available:

 The Berdoulf surname finds its earliest origins with the ancient Anglo-Saxon culture of Britain.
 Their name is derived from the baptismal word for Bardolf.
+As one would expect the name was derived from the Old German name "Bartholf."

 Early Origins of the Berdoulf family